vega/vega/docs/docs/api/view.md

 If only one argument is provided, returns the data set with the given *name*.
 The returned array of data objects is a *live* array used by the underlying dataflow.
 Callers that wish to modify the returned array should first make a defensive copy, for example using `view.data('name').slice()`.

-If two arguments are provided, removes the current data and inserts the provied input *values*, which can be either a single data object or an array of data objects.
+{% include tag ver="5.5" %} If two arguments are provided, removes the current data and inserts the input *values*, which can be either a single data object or an array of data objects.
 This call is equivalent to:

 ```js
 view.change(vega.changeset().remove(vega.truthy).insert(values));